ArshalJain260501992/HeroSpinBackendServer/README.md

 * It is a Spring Boot project, very light weight
 * It uses reddis cache, so the processing time of request is very less and the performance is good.

-## Limitations
+## Feature Debt
-* Cache clearance policy is not set
+* Cache eviction policy is not set
 * Java-Docs for the project are in Progress

 ## Getting Started